mradul-001/nssapp/README.md

-Source code for NSS IITB App.
+Source code for official app of NSS IITB.